-Harvest by clipping off stems filled with lots of the tiny leaves, and then strip the leaves off or tie the stem with its leaves into a bouquet for use in cooking.
+Harvest by clipping off stems filled with lots of the tiny leaves, and then strip the leaves off or tie the stem with its leaves into a bouquet for use in Mediterranean cooking.
 Thyme leaves can be dried for later use.

 Learn More: Growing Thyme

-Moisture-Loving Mediterranean Herbs
+Moisture-Loving Mediterranean Herbs and Spices

 Ocimum basilicum has a huge number of varieties, but those which we most commonly think of as being Mediterranean are lettuce leaf, purple, or globe varieties.
 Its name, basil, is believed to have originated from the Latin or Greek “royal/kingly plant”, likely because it was used to make royal perfumes.